kanamtsm/mc_sdl/NNNN-spec-manuplating-projection-app-via-hardware-buttons.md

 ## Proposed solution

-In order to realize these proposals, we add a new ButtonName.
+In order to realize these proposals, add those new ButtonName.
 Make changes to the three platforms (Core, iOS, Android).

 ### Spec Impact: